playdeezgames/katas-of-splorr/delver/SPEC.md

       - [x] Rooms start with no exits
       - [x] Rooms have a way for checking for an exit in a given direction
       - [x] Rooms have a way for setting an exit in a given direction
+      - [ ] Rooms track neighbors by direction
   - [x] Dungeons exist
     - [x] Dungeons contain a grid of rooms
   - [x] Characters and Rooms/Dungeons